-These instructions are effective beginning with tax year 2018.
-They apply to a military servicemember's spouse who moves to a state solely to be with the servicemember who is in that state due to military orders.
+These rules apply to a military servicemember's spouse who moves to New Mexico solely to be with the servicemember who is in the state due to military orders.

 They may source their non-military wages, salaries, tips and other income from services performed to their chosen state of domicile instead of the state where the income is earned.
 For tax purposes, this can be either the domicile state that the servicemember claims or the state in which the servicemember's spouse has established domicile.